Jay, Oklahoma: Geography

 East facade of Delaware County Courthouse.
 Built 1941.

 Jay is located in the oak and hickory forests of the Ozark Plateau.

 According to the United States Census Bureau, the city has a total area of 3.2 sqmi, all land.
 The Cherokee name for Jay is Dlaygvi (Bluejay Place).

 Jay is at the intersection of U.S. Route 59 and Oklahoma State Highway 20, southeast of Grand Lake of the Cherokees and northeast of Lake Eucha.

 Jay is atypical in Oklahoma history because the townsite and layout were located and platted specifically for its purpose as a county seat.
 It is not located on a river, major road or railway line as were most Oklahoma towns of the late 1800s and early 1900s.

-Spavinaw Creek as it spills into Lake Eucha.
-Five miles south of Jay on Highway 10.